BMW-InnovationLab/BMW-YOLOv4-Inference-API-GPU/README.md

   ```
   P.S

-  - detection_threshold,  nms_threshold, and hier_threshold values should be between 0 and 1
   - You can change detection_threshold, nms_threshold, and hier_threshold values while running the API
   - The API will return bounding boxes with a detection higher than the detection_threshold value.
 A high detection_threshold can show you only accurate predictions